vokegpu/bicudo/README.md

 sudo ./bicudo-linux.sh --install
 ```

-`--install` argument installs on your usr local directory.
+`--install` argument installs in your usr local directory.

 ### Test

 #### Linux

-On Linux you can just pass `--test` to check if all is right.
-Remember to complete with your desired API model, if no API model is passed, then the CPU-model is used by default.
+To test if everything is working properly, pass `--test`.
+Remember to complete with your desired API model; if no API model argument was passed, then the CPU model is used by default.

+### Usage

 #### CMake